Skip to main content

 Working Group: Tricia Spellman (chair), Bruce Laferriere, Elisabeth Waltz, Ron Lasky

-Objective: Staff performance reviews and job descriptions incorporate clear, action-oriented responsibilities and self-assessments, ensuring accountability and alignment with Thayer's values.
+Objective: Strengthen staff performance reviews and job descriptions by incorporating clear, action-oriented responsibilities and self-assessments that reinforce accountability and align with Thayer's values.

 Milestones

-• Dartmouth's Human Resources (HR), in collaboration with Thayer's HR, updated the annual performance review form and process, which will be implemented for future reviews.
+• Dartmouth Human Resources, in partnership with Thayer Human Resources, updated the annual performance review form and process for implementation in future review cycles.

 Year Two: Fireside Chats